Skip to content

 Scootering Samosir Island in Lake Toba, Sumatra, Indonesia

-This two-days scootering trip begins in TukTuk, Samosir Island, an area size of Singapore.
-The paved main road on Lake Toba’s Samosir Island has made it easy to drive.
-We did not scooter around the whole island, instead, we spent two days scootering half of the island at a slow pace.
+This two-day scootering trip begins in TukTuk, Samosir Island, an area the size of Singapore.
+The paved main road on Lake Toba’s Samosir Island makes driving easy.
+We did not scooter around the whole island; instead, we spent two days scootering half of the island at a slow pace.

 What Scooter and Where to Rent?

-The terrains in Samosir Island features highlands and lowlands, small villages and you can find yourself staying and riding along with the Batak traditional houses.
-Lake Toba’s otherworldly beauty is painted by ocean-calmness water surrounds by lush green mountain ridges.
+The terrains in Samosir Island feature highlands and lowlands, small villages, and you can find yourself staying and riding along with the Batak traditional houses.
+Lake Toba’s otherworldly beauty is defined by its calm, ocean-like waters surrounded by lush green mountain ridges.
 It appeared as a grand oil painting hanging on the wall.
-The one-hour ferry journey chugs to Samosir Island crossing Lake Toba, small towns and churches become clear on the horizon.
+The one-hour ferry journey chugs to Samosir Island, crossing Lake Toba, and small towns and churches become clear on the horizon.

 Dinner at a restaurant in TukTuk